Bronchorrhea means you produce an excessive amount of watery mucus. It’s typically defined as coughing up more than

 You might need other tests to see what’s causing your symptoms.
 These will depend on what condition your doctor suspects you have, but may include:

 Your treatment plan will depend on what’s causing the condition.
-Bronchorrhea is often difficult to treat.
+Bronchorrhea is often

 People with mucinous adenocarcinoma might require the following therapies: